- As low as $150/Night

 This is a non-smoking home.

-Animals and farm animals formerly lived on this property.
+Family Animals and farm animals formerly lived on this property.

 THE NEIGHBORHOOD

 I appreciate this little area because it is a safe, peaceful, close-knit community.
 All of the neighbors know each other and are very friendly, but there is so much land between this home and the next, that there is tons of privacy.
 The home is tucked away, surrounded by mature trees and forest, but still less than 2 miles from highway 55 and highway 70 and not far from highway 17.
-You'll never have your roads blocked off for marathons and festivals, but you'll still be able to appreciate all the downtown activity.
+You'll never have your roads blocked off for marathons and festivals, but you'll still be able to savor all the downtown activity.

 You'll be about 10 mins. from anything in New Bern.
 With fast and simple highway access, downtown is nearly a straight shot from any close by road.